Tattoo Sterilization and Cleaning Procedures

-Autoclave built for using steam looks very similar to a pressure cooker.
+An autoclave is built for using steam and looks very similar to a pressure cooker.
 However, there are noticeable differences.

-- The steam-clave uses water that is heated and then produces steam.
-This steam is caught within the steam-clave and pressure is built within that container.
+- The steam-clave heats water to produce steam.
+This steam is caught within the steam-clave and pressure builds within that container.

 - You must achieve a minimum pressure of 12 pounds in order to eliminate harmful bacteria or blood-borne diseases.

 - It should be run for 30 minutes at a minimum of 12 pounds of pressure.
-Failure to do so results in not sterilizing your equipment.
+Failure to do so results in a failure to sterilize the equipment.

 These types of autoclaves are generally expensive—they generally range from eighteen hundred dollars to several thousand.
-This is a very quick and guaranteed way to sterilize your equipment.
+This is a very quick and surefire way to sterilize your equipment.
 However, the start-up cost is high.

 I have never used this method myself, and I feel that any item that has come into contact with blood needs to be autoclaved.
-However, if a person were to use this as a pre-cleaning method and then used an autoclave to complete the sterilization process, that would be a safe method to practice, in my opinion.
+However, if a person were to use this as a pre-cleaning method and then use an autoclave to complete the sterilization process, that would probably be a safe method, in my opinion.